hdunl/MLPassCheck/README.md

 # MLPassCheck
-Partly working (?) and abandoned project used for learning more about machine learning, neural nets, data processing, etc.
+Simple, partly working (?), and abandoned project used for learning more about machine learning, neural nets, data processing, etc.

 # Password Strength Checker